Work-Stress Reduction

 In Closing

-Eventually discover the multitude of options available to alleviate your Work-Stress or trauma.
+Eventually discover the multitude of options available to alleviate your work-stress or trauma.
 Furthermore, consider the psychological, medical, social, and cultural factors that contribute to this stress or trauma.
 To counteract it, make sure to unwind both before and after work.
 Engage in a range of activities, such as exercising, spending quality time with loved ones, socialising, or taking day trips or even vacations.

 This blog post explored the following.

-• 15 Factors Contributing to Stress;
+• 15 factors contributing to stress;

-• Occupational Stress: Errors and Oversights;
+• Occupational stress: errors and oversights;

-• Incidents in Organizational and Environmental Settings;
+• Incidents in organisational and environmental settings;

-• How to Reach Out to Us.
+• How to contact us.

 References